 It’s time to jump into the lab and see things in action.

-Before configuring L2 Bridge, I just want to talk about my lab topology which is shown below.
+Before configuring the L2 Bridge, let’s discuss my lab topology, which is shown below.

 The left-hand side of the diagram shows VLAN-based networks.
-There are three VLANs that are connected to the Top Of Rack switch.
-VLAN 201 hosts application VM, VLAN 202 is for Web VMs, and VLAN 203 is for Database VMs.
+Three VLANs are connected to the top-of-rack switch.
+VLAN 201 hosts the application VM, VLAN 202 is for web VMs, and VLAN 203 is for database VMs.
 Subnets corresponding to these VLANs are marked as well in the diagram.

-The right-hand side of the diagram shows NSX-T based overlay networks.
+The right-hand side of the diagram shows NSX-T overlay networks.
 Subnets corresponding to overlay segments have been matched with VLAN-based networks.
 The only difference between the two is the default gateway IP.
-For VLAN-backed network it’s .1 and for overlay segments default gateway is .253.
+For a VLAN-backed network, it’s .1, and for overlay segments, the default gateway is .253.

 Once the L2 Bridge is configured, I will demonstrate the migration of the three-tier application to the NSX-T environment without making any configuration changes to the App, Web & DB virtual machines.